barouchmaximedenoun/rule-manager-unlimited/readme.md

 ## Description

-This application allows managing routing rules with priorities, sources, and destinations.
+This application allows users to manage routing rules with priorities, sources, and destinations.
 It supports drag-and-drop reordering.
-All changes are kept in memory and saved to the database only when clicking the **Save** button.
+All changes are kept in memory and only persisted to the database when the **Save** button is clicked.

 ## Technologies

 - **Frontend**: React, Tailwind CSS, DnD Kit
-- **Backend**: Node.js, Express, MongoDB (Replica Set)
+- **Backend**: Node.js, Express, MongoDB (Replica Set) with Prisma ORM

 ---